backchristoffer/Get-Openshift-Pull-Secret/README.md

 # Fetch RH Pull-Secret
 ### This is NOT supported by Red Hat - This was created for my own personal use.
 Use this code at your own risk.

-Use REST API to get RH Pull-Secret \
+Use REST API to get RH Pull-Secret. \
 Requires a Red Hat user account. \
 Used to simplify the solution from KCS4844461 "How to download the pull secret from cloud.redhat.com/openshift/install/pull-secret using a REST API call?" \